Sagitta: Bright stars

 Ptolemy saw the constellation's brightest star Gamma Sagittae as marking the arrow's head, while Bayer saw Gamma, Eta, and Theta as depicting the arrow's shaft.
 Gamma Sagittae is a red giant of spectral type M0 III, and magnitude 3.47.
 It lies at a distance of 258±4 light-years from Earth.
 With around 90% of the Sun's mass, it has a radius 54 times that of the Sun and is 575 times as bright.
 It is most likely on the red-giant branch of its evolutionary lifespan, having exhausted its core hydrogen and now burning it in a surrounding shell.

 Delta Sagittae is the second-brightest star in the constellation and is a binary.
 Delta and Zeta depicted the spike according to Bayer.
-The Delta Sagittae system is composed of a red supergiant of spectral type M2 II that has 3.9 times the Sun's mass and 152 times its diameter and a blue-white B9.5V main sequence star that is 2.9 times as massive as the Sun.
+The Delta Sagittae system is composed of a red supergiant of spectral type M2 II that has 3.9 times the Sun's mass and 152 times its radius and a blue-white B9.5V main sequence star that is 2.9 times as massive as the Sun.
 The two orbit each other every ten years.
 Zeta Sagittae is a triple star system, approximately 326 light-years from Earth.
 The primary and secondary are A-type stars.

 In his Uranometria, Bayer depicted Alpha, Beta, and Epsilon Sagittae as the fins of the arrow.
 Also known as Sham, Alpha is a yellow bright giant star of spectral class G1 II with an apparent magnitude of 4.38, which lies at a distance of 382±8 light-years from Earth.
-Four times as massive as the Sun, it has swollen and brightened to 20 times the Sun's diameter and 340 times its luminosity.
+Four times as massive as the Sun, it has swollen and brightened to 21 times the Sun's radius and 340 times its luminosity.
 Also of magnitude 4.38, Beta is a G-type giant located 420±10 light-years distant from Earth.
-Estimated to be around 129 million years old, it is 4.33 times as massive as the Sun, and has expanded to roughly 27 times its diameter.
+Estimated to be around 129 million years old, it is 4.33 times as massive as the Sun, and has expanded to roughly 27 times its radius.
 Epsilon Sagittae is a double star whose component stars can be seen in a small telescope.
-With an apparent magnitude of 5.77, the main star is a 331-million-year-old yellow giant of spectral type G8 III around 3.09 times as massive as the Sun, that has swollen to 18.37 +0.65/−0.88 its diameter.
+With an apparent magnitude of 5.77, the main star is a 331-million-year-old yellow giant of spectral type G8 III around 3.09 times as massive as the Sun, that has swollen to 18.37 +0.65/−0.88 its radius.
 It is 580±10 light-years distant.
 The visual companion of magnitude 8.35 is 87.4 arcseconds distant, but is an unrelated blue supergiant around 7000 light-years distant from Earth.